 From: Manchester City

 If you can score in a 4-3 victory away to Real Madrid in the Champions League Round of 16 for Schalke at the age of 19 then you’re clearly a ninja-level talent – something Sane underlined in his four years under Pep Guardiola at Manchester City, where he won two Premier League titles and was named PFA Young Player of the Year in 2017/18.

-Having progressed from outrageously gifted youngster to a card-holding member of the world-class elite, Sane is expected to slot straight into Hansi Flick’s team on the left side of attack, with Thomas Müller and Serge Gnabry alongside him and Robert Lewandowski spearheading as menacing a front line as they come.
+Having progressed from outrageously gifted youngster to a card-holding member of the world-class elite, Sane slots straight into Hansi Flick’s team on the left side of attack, with Thomas Müller and Gnabry alongside him and Robert Lewandowski spearheading as menacing a front line as they come.
 Blessed with pace to burn and a willingness to take on his marker(s), Sane’s headline-grabbing transfer will make Bayern even more of a force to be reckoned with.

 Joined: RB Leipzig

 From: Crystal Palace

 Losing star striker Timo Werner to Chelsea was obviously a big blow for Leipzig, but fans have plenty of cause for optimism going into the new campaign following the arrival of Sörloth.
 A Norway international strike partner for Borussia Dortmund's Erling Haaland, Sörloth scored 33 goals and assisted 11 more in all competitions for Trabzonspor during a season on loan from Premier League side Crystal Palace.

 Sörloth has been joined in the Leipzig attack by fellow summer signing Hwang Hee-chan from Red Bull Salzburg and Justin Kluivert from Roma, as Julian Nagelsmenn's side look to go one or even two better than last season's third-place finish in the Bundesliga.